Form 5558: Everything You Need to Know

 Exceptions in Extension of Time to File Form 5500 or Form 5500-EZ

-Anyone filing for Forms 5500 or 5500-EZ get filing extensions that are the same due date as the employer's federal income tax return if the employer's tax year and plan year are identical automatically.
+Anyone filing for Forms 5500 or 5500-EZ will automatically get filing extensions for the same due date as the employer's federal income tax return if the employer's tax year and plan year are identical.

-Employer's that get extensions of their filing date for their federal tax return that's later than the typical due date for Forms 5500 and 5500-EZ must include a copy of the paper from the IRS indicating that a return extension was given.
+Employer's who get extensions of their filing date for their federal tax return that are later than the typical due date for Forms 5500 and 5500-EZ must include a copy of the document from the IRS indicating that a return extension was given.
 Extensions given in this situation may not be extended again by filing Form 5558 after the typical due date for Forms 5500 and 5500-EZ.

 Extension of Time to File Form 5330